choreonoid/choreonoid-doc/en/basics/sceneview.rst

 First-Person Viewpoint Change Mode
 ----------------------

 The above viewpoint change operations were centered on objects in the Scene View, such as rotating around the object the mouse points to.
-In contrast, an operation system centered on the viewpoint is also provided, which is called "First-Person Viewpoint Change Mode".
+In contrast, an operation system centered on the viewpoint is also provided, which is called "First-Person Viewpoint Control Mode".
 To switch to this mode, perform one of the following operations:

-* Turn ON the "Viewpoint Operation Mode Toggle Button" in the Scene Bar
+* Turn ON the "First-person viewpoint control mode" Button in the Scene Bar
 * Press the "1" key on the keyboard while the Scene View has focus (press the "3" key to return to the default mode)

 In this mode, viewpoint rotation and translation operations change as follows: